COVID-19 Community Update

 - How can I learn about WVU while campus visits are suspended?

 - Is it too late to apply to WVU for the summer or fall 2020 terms?

 Can I still come to campus even though events are canceled?

-We strongly discourage families from traveling to campus at the given time to help protect both the safety of our campus and local community.
+We strongly discourage prospective students and their families from traveling to campus at the given time to help protect both the safety of our campus and local community.
 Both of our Visitors Centers are currently closed to the public as well as the majority of our campus facilities.